Litibe/Python_Testing/README.md

    - clubs.json - list of clubs with relevant information.
 You can look here to see what email addresses the app will accept for login.
    - booking.json - list of booking places by clubs for differentes dates/competitions.

+   Differents branchs are created to develop app.
+The branch name of main develop is "develop", inside there is "log_dev.txt" to check improve app with differents branchs.
+   "QA" Branch is Quality Assurance, code finished before release code.

 5. Testing